“Be courageous, learn from mistakes and dare something new. Gain experience – and as much of it as possible!”

 Interface-, Interaction- and UX Design

 The central subject of the course lies in the design of various types of interfaces.
 Students engage with semantic, ergonomic and cognitive aspects, together with coding, information structure and formal qualities.
 At the same time, the course is set to address fundamentals even before practical development.
 As one would do in professional working environments, the core value and target groups of a project need to be defined to effectively plan further development steps.
 My students develop mood boards, navigational elements, information architecture and, through prototypes, advance towards user-oriented design implementation.

 Service Design Thinking

-When looking to solve complex tasks, it is common for people to look for technological possibilities as a universal remedy– while letting the user’s actual needs fall from their view.
-The method of design thinking assists in consistently keeping the interests and desires of the user locked in focus: In this course, students learn to gain comprehension for their target group to design, test and improve prototypes based on this knowledge.
-This way, innovative products, services and experiences can be designed to be successful in everyday application.
+When looking to solve complex tasks, it is common for people to look for technological possibilities as a universal remedy – while letting the user’s actual needs fall from their view.
+The method of design thinking assists in consistently keeping the interests and desires of the user locked in focus: In this course, students learn to gain an understanding of their target group and their environment in order to design, test and improve prototypes on this basis.
+This is how innovative products, services or experiences are created that have the potential to generate added value for people and the environment.

 The course „Eco-Social Design“ is addressing today’s fundamental societal shift and the associated requirements to a sustainable and ecological behavior and social commitment.
 Design can have a substantial effect, as long as it exceeds mere aesthetic value: With a strong practical relevance and appreciation for experimentation, students learn to combine social and creative competences into a forward-thinking understanding of design.
 This knowledge empowers students to realize socially relevant projects in everyday working environments and create ideas for a better future.